thierrygosselin/stackr/README.md

 Nei M, Li WH.
 1979.
 Mathematical model for studying genetic variation in terms of restriction endonucleases.
 Proceedings of the National Academy of Sciences of the United States of America, 76, 5269–5273.

+**The *haplo2colony* function**
+* This function can first filter the haplotypes file with a whitelist of loci and a blacklist of individuals.
+* Converts the file to the required *COLONY* input file.
+* Can imputed the data with Random Forest or the most frequent category.
+* Using the *print.all.colony.opt* will output all COLONY options to the file.
+This however requires manual curation of the file to work directly with COLONY.

 ## Roadmap of what's up next